-OpenLogic Virtual User Conference
+OpenLogic Virtual Conference

 Registration Now Open!

-[email protected] is a 1-day customer event that connects you and your team with a broader open source community and OpenLogic enterprise architects.
+[email protected] is a 1-day virtual event that connects you and your team with a broader open source community and OpenLogic enterprise architects.
 Attendees can select from live and pre-recorded sessions across 3 tracks, connect with presenters and fellow attendees via live chat, and participate in discussions, polling, trivia and other interactive content.

 Empower your organization to implement the latest innovations in open source software.